The Diogenes Programme

 The operational management of the company is held by Philipp Keel together with the Executive Board Katharina Erne (Finance & Controlling), Ruth Geiger (Press & Public Relations), Susanne von Ledebur (Programme & Acquisition) and Steffen Müller (Marketing, Sales & Digital Transformation).

 In 2016, Philipp Keel founded the subsidiary Diogenes Entertainment and has since been involved in numerous film productions as an executive producer.
-For example, the novel Deep Water by Patricia Highsmith was filmed by Entertainment 360 and New Regency Pictures with Ben Affleck and Ana de Armas, directed by Adrian Lyne with Executive Producers Steven Zaillian, Garrett Basch, Guymon Casady, Ben Forkner, Anthony Katagas, Arnon Milchan and Philipp Keel (Diogenes Entertainment GmbH), distributed by Walt Disney.
+For example, the novel Deep Water by Patricia Highsmith was filmed by Entertainment 360 and New Regency Pictures with Ben Affleck and Ana de Armas, directed by Adrian Lyne with Executive Producers Steven Zaillian, Garrett Basch, Guymon Casady, Ben Forkner, Anthony Katagas, Arnon Milchan and Philipp Keel (Diogenes Entertainment GmbH).

 Almost 100 new authors have been signed by Phillip Keel in recent years, including Daniela Krien, Simone Lappert and Sasha Filipenko.
 Rather than focusing on single titles, Diogenes publishes authors and their complete works.
 Our major international successes include The Perfume by Patrick Süskind and The Reader by Bernhard Schlink.
 One of the outstanding recent successes is Love in Case of Emergency by Daniela Krien (2019).